 Ref number Setting Description 1 Displays the Open window in order to recall setup files, acquisition data files, or trace files.
 2 Opens the Save As dialog in order to save setup files, pictures (screen captures), acquisition data files, or export measurement settings or acquisition data.
 3 Undo / Redo Undoes or redoes the previous edit to a display or measurement settings, a preset, or a measurement change.
 4 Displays Opens the Select Displays dialog box so that you can select measurement displays.
 5 Markers Opens or closes the Marker toolbar at the bottom of the window.
 6 Settings Opens the Settings control panel for the selected display.
 Each display has its own control panel.

-7 Trigger Opens the Trigger control panel so that you can define the trigger settings.
+Ref number Setting Description 7 Trigger Opens the Trigger control panel so that you can define the trigger settings.
 8 Acquire Opens the Acquire control panel so that you can define the acquisition settings.
 9 Analysis Opens the Analysis control panel so that you can define the analysis settings such as frequency, analysis time, and units.
 10 Amplitude Opens the Amplitude control panel so that you can define the Reference Level, configure internal attenuation, and enable/disable the (optional) Preamplifier.
 11 Frequency Displays the frequency at which measurements are made.
 For spectrum displays, this is called "Center Frequency".
 To change the value, click the text and use the front panel knob to dial in a frequency.
 You can also enter a frequency with the front panel keypad or use the front panel up and down buttons.
 12 Reference Level Displays the reference level.
 To change the value, click the text and enter a number from the keypad or use the front panel up and down buttons.
 13 Preset Recalls the Main preset.
 14 Replay Runs a new measurement cycle on the last acquisition data record using any new settings.
 15 Run / Stop Starts and stops data acquisitions.
 When the instrument is acquiring data, the button label has green lettering.
 When stopped, the label has black lettering.
 You can specify the run conditions in the Run menu.
 For example, if you select Single Sequence in the Run menu, when you click the Run button, the instrument will run a single measurement cycle and stop.
 If you select Continuous, the instrument will run continuously until you stop the acquisitions.
-16 Check mark indicator The check mark indicator () in the upper, left-hand corner of the display indicates the display for which the acquisition hardware is optimized.
-NOTE .
-When Best for multiple windows is selected in the Amplitude control panel's RF & IF Optimization control, none of the measurement displays shows a checkmark, as there is not a single optimized measurement.
+16 Check mark indicator The check mark indicator (✓) in the upper, left-hand corner of the display indicates the display for which the acquisition hardware is optimized.
+NOTE.
+The Preset condition for RF and IF optimization is "Best for multiple displays".
+This sets the RF and IF settings to the best compromise of settings for good results in multiple measurement windows.
+When other RF/IF optimizations (maximize dynamic range, fastest sweep, minimize noise) are chosen, a check box will appear on the selected display that is receiving optimized settings for that measurement.
+Normally, the check box is not present, as the "Best for multiple displays" condition is selected.
 17 Show Shows / hides the selected trace.